 Because there are so many expenses to account for when it comes to using a car for business, the IRS consolidated the most common of them into one single rate per mile.
 The standard mileage method is by far the simplest method.
-To calculate your deduction, multiply the total number of miles used for business by the rate set by the IRS for the tax year ($0.545 per mile for 2018).
+To calculate your deduction, multiply the total number of miles used for business by the rate.
 This figure is meant to reflect each of the following expenses:

 - Lease payments